 It appears that everyone has their own Geshe-la guiding them.
 And that’s how it is with an authentic Spiritual Guide, everyone has always had their own.
 Although there is just one moon in the sky, its reflections show up on every body of water – and in the same way, Buddhas can and do emanate in numerous receptive minds and lives.

 Out of space!
-But there’s a bit more coming in the next article.
-And do leave any comments you like in the box below.
+But there’s more in this next article.
+Please leave any comments you like in the box below.